Implications of low neutron star merger rates for gamma-ray bursts, r-process production and Galactic double neutron stars: Discussion

 Our calculation used a MW \rprocess mass of {$3800\pm800\,M_\odot$}, focusing only on isotopes above the second \rprocess peak and taking into account the \rprocess in the circumgalactic medium.
 The main uncertainty in the \rprocess mass is the uncertain Solar metallicity.
 A lower value of the MW \rprocess mass would require fewer NSM mergers and be compatible with a lower NSM rate (see Fig.~\ref{fig:rprocrateneeded}).

-To convert the MW \rprocess mass to a required NSM rate, we assumed each NSM ejects $0.01\,M_\odot$ of \rprocess material, matching the \rprocess ejecta inferred for GW170817.
+To convert the MW \rprocess mass to a required NSM rate, we assumed each NSM ejects $0.01\,M_\odot$ of the heaviest \rprocess material.
 A higher ejecta mass per merger would imply a lower required NSM rate (see Eq.~\ref{eq:rateneededforrproc}).
-However, this seems unlikely.
-GW170817-like mergers make up around half of our total NSM rate estimate, with the rest consisting of higher-mass mergers, which are expected to eject less \rprocess material~\citep{2018ApJ...869..130R}.
+However, this seems unlikely, because $m_{\rm ej} = 0.01\,M_\odot$ is on the high end of observational and theoretical estimates.

 Our calculation of the NSM rate required to explain the MW \rprocess mass is also sensitive to the NSM merger history, i.e., the MW star formation history convolved with NSM delay times via the factor $C_{\rm SFH}$ (see Fig.~\ref{fig:chemevolrates}).
 A flatter MW star formation history than we assumed here would imply fewer NSM mergers in the past, requiring more $z=0$ NSM mergers to explain the \rprocess mass.
 Conversely, low BNS merger rates suggest that $C_{\rm SFH}$ is relatively large, requiring a steeply declining MW star formation rate and/or prompt mergers.